TUMFTM/Lecture_AI_in_Automotive_Technology/Lecture 2/README.md

 ## Things you need

 1. The detailed description of the practice session can be found in the [Practice Session Description](https://github.com/TUMFTM/Lecture_AI_in_Automotive_Technology/blob/master/Lecture%202/Lecture_2-Practice_Session_Slides.pdf)
-2. The video part for the practice session of lecture 2 is starting at XX:XX:
+2. The video part for the practice session of lecture 2 is starting at 1:26:34
 3. The code for this practice session is written in a jupyter notebook and ca be started with the following command:
 ```python
 jupyter Lecture_2-Practice_Session-Notebook.ipynb